 Nationally recognized, Foster Kinship is the only non-profit organization in Nevada exclusively serving kinship children and families.
-Since its inception, Foster Kinship has proudly served nearly 5,000 children and 2,100 kinship families across Southern Nevada.
+Since its inception, Foster Kinship has proudly served over 5,000 children and 2,700 kinship families across Southern Nevada.
 In October, 2018 Foster Kinship will expand services to the entire state.

-Foster Kinship also advocates for all kinship families to receive access to services and improved caregiving options through training, partnerships and thoughtful leadership.
+Foster Kinship also advocates for all kinship families to receive access to services and improved caregiving options through training, partnerships and advocacy.

 By helping to “keep home in the family” for these vulnerable children, Foster Kinship envisions a safe and healthy childhood for ALL children in kinship care.